-- 9.1 The LCO must ensure that systems are in place to manage and monitor contracts in respect of at least: - a) compliance with specification and contract - b) contractor performance and KPIs - c) budget and cost - d) user satisfaction - e) risk management - f) delivery of social value commitments, including London Living Wage. - 9.2 Where the Estimated Contract Value exceeds the relevant EU threshold, the LCO should prepare a six-monthly monitoring report to the relevant DCRB. - 9.3 Where the contract relates to a Strategic Procurement or was awarded by an individual decision maker, the LCO should prepare an annual monitoring report to the CCRB, within six months of the contract anniversary.
+- 9.1 The LCO must ensure that systems are in place to manage and monitor contracts in respect of at least: - a) compliance with specification and contract - b) contractor performance and KPIs - c) budget and cost - d) user satisfaction - e) risk management - f) delivery of the Fairer Future Procurement Framework, including social value commitments. - 9.2 Where the Estimated Contract Value exceeds the relevant EU threshold, the LCO should prepare an annual monitoring report to the relevant DCRB. - 9.3 Where the contract relates to a Strategic Procurement or was awarded by an individual decision maker, the LCO should prepare an annual monitoring report to the CCRB, within six months of the contract anniversary.